torsday/notebook/languages/php/basics/php_arrays.md

 $associative = array('key' => 'value');
 ```

-In PHP, associative arrays are implemented as hashtables, with a bit of extra functionality.
+In PHP, associative arrays are implemented as hash tables, with a bit of extra functionality.

 However technically speaking, an associative array is not identical to a hashtable - it's simply _implemented_ in part with a hashtable behind-the-scenes.
 Because most of its implementation is a hashtable, it can do everything a hashtable can - but it can do more, too.